 Lyric: Got the money and I never show it.

 Premise: Drake has money but he makes it a point to not show it.

 Living a lavish lifestyle might be tempting but keeping it simple is infinitely smarter.
 Get into the habit of spending lots of money on clothes, cars, jewelry and other fine things and you might rob yourself of future success.

 If you find you have to take out small dollar loans, do so only for real life emergencies, not for fashion, bling, or to keep up with the Joneses.
 Those Joneses have problems of their own.
 Spend on the things you truly value.
 As you build a mass of dollars in the bank, you can put more and more of those bills to work for you to further generate passive streams of income.
 In other words, Drake would not suggest getting a payday loan or bad credit loan in order to buy an Xbox 1, or as a down payment on a vehicle that makes no financial sense.
 Be smart with your finances.

 The Trebek Effect

 You know Drake lyrics have something to them when they’ve been immortalized by Jeopardy’s Alex Trebek.

-If these lyrics gave you the willingness to save money and build an emergency fund or to build a new stream of income, we partnered with Fiona to develop this widget which shall help you figuring out the money you can make:
+If these lyrics gave you the willingness to save money and build an emergency fund or to build a new stream of income, this widget which shall help you figuring out the money you can make: